 To be eligible for coverage under an HMO plan, a member must live and maintain a permanent residence within HPHC's enrollment area at least nine months per year.
+The Enrollment Area includes the states of Maine, Massachusetts, New Hampshire, Rhode Island, Vermont, and certain areas in Connecticut, and New York.
 From time to time, HPHC may change the cities and towns in the enrollment area.
 A current list of cities and towns by ZIP code is available online at harvardpilgrim.org.